-Xherdan Shaqiri – 5: Complete contrast to the West Ham United away Fixture.
+Xherdan Shaqiri – 5: Complete contrast from the West Ham United Fc away fixture.
 Spent too much time on possession but did make any of them count.

 Alex Oxlade-Chamberlain – 5: Few shots, some blocked and one off target.
 Did not bring the desired impact needed for this game.

 Divock Origi – 3: Offered almost nothing in the attack.
 Hope the decision to loan Minamino instead of offloading Origi might not come back to haunt the Reds!